mozilla-ai/agent-factory/tests/artifacts/summarize-url-content/README.md

 # Webpage Summarizer Agent

-Generates a concise summary for any provided webpage URL using Mozilla's any-agent framework.
+A simple agent that fetches any public webpage and returns a concise 4-6 sentence summary of its main content.

 # Prerequisites